 You’re just 3 steps away from fixing this problem…

 1. Download and install the Diagnostic

 Repair Package Issues

 Each application installed on your Desktop computer/ laptop has a unique Package ID.
-AppCrash error occurs due to problem with the package files.
-First determine the corresponding Package ID and then start repair.
+AppCrash error occurs due to a problem with the package files.
+First, determine the corresponding Package ID and then start repair.